This program is not currently accepting new students.

 - LAB – Number of simulation laboratory, laboratory or clinical hours per week for the course

 - CR – Number of credit hours for the course

 |MFET 241C||Computer Integrated Manufacturing (CIM)||3||3||4|

-- Basic shop math skills necessary to solve manufacturing-related technical problems.
-This includes basic algebra, solving equations, basic geometry, and right triangle trigonometry.
+- Basic shop math skills necessary to solve manufacturing-related technical problems

-- An understanding of machining operations including turning, milling, drilling, grinding, and sawing and the various machines used to accomplish these processes.
+- An understanding of machining operations and the various machines used to accomplish these processes

-- A working knowledge of materials, including cutting tools and work piece materials, and their interaction.
+- A working knowledge of materials, including cutting tools and workpiece materials, and their interactions

 A recent study of N.H. employers identified a shortage of technician-level manufacturing production workers.
 As the aging workforce retires, there will be a skills gap NHTI students can fill to support the growth of advanced manufacturing in N.H. as well as the overall health of the state economy.

 Over the past two decades, N.H.’s manufacturing economy has been moving from manual mill work toward

 automated, smart manufacturing.
 The technology infusion and high productivity demand a safe and sustainable manufacturing workforce.
 This requires individuals with professionalism, applied science, technology, math, and engineering skills, as well as knowledge of manufacturing principles – all of which students receive at NHTI.